 Below are a number of resources to help educate you and your family on COVID-19.
 For more information on the virus, please contact the Louisiana Department of Health or the Louisiana Hospital Association.

 - Restricted Entrances: We will be restricting access to the main entrance of the hospital and our Emergency Department entrance.
-These entrances will be monitored with a staff member who will screen visitors for travel, contact with someone exposed to COVID-19, signs of fever and respiratory symptoms (cough or shortness of breath).
+These entrances will be monitored with a staff member who will screen patients and visitors prior to entry.
 EVERYONE entering the Hospital will be screened.

-- Our main hospital entrance will be open Monday through Friday from 6:00 am to 4:00 pm staffed with clinical screening.
+- Our main hospital entrance will be open with Screening Monday through Friday from 7:00 am to 8:00 pm.

 - Boulevard Bistro: Our Boulevard Bistro (cafeteria) is closed to the general public, food and nutritional services will be limited to employees and patients ONLY.